Frog Bridge: Current bridge

 In 1986, then-state legislator John Lescoe introduced a bill to fund a feasibility study for a new bridge over the Willimantic River.
 The funding was finally approved in 1991.
 The first design for the bridge just had the spools of thread but after the community did not approve it, an architect was hired from the state who added the frogs.
 The bridge started construction in March 1999 and it opened in September 2000 but full project for the surrounding area was not completed until the Fall of 2001.
 In 2002, the FHA awarded the Frog Bridge an honorable mention for Excellence in Highway Design in the category of Historic Preservation.
 The bridge was built over a man-made waterfall which used to provide power for the Jillson Mills.

 Design

 The bridge is a simple compression iron arch bridge that crosses the Willimantic River and a railroad line owned by the New England Central Railroad.
 It carries South St. that connects to Route 32 and Route 66.
-It has 8 concrete thread spools, 4 with green-colored copper frogs, the frogs eye's have gold leaf covering it.
+It has 8 concrete thread spools, 4 with green-colored copper frogs; the frogs' eyes are covered by gold leaf.
 The four frogs are named Manny, Willy, Windy and Swifty.
 Outside of the frogs, the bridge is more like a conventional highway bridge.

+The Frog Bridge was depicted in Bill Griffith's comic strip Zippy in 2001.